-Wondering if your Bitcoin transactions are traceable by the IRS and whether the IRS can track crypto?
+Wondering if your Bitcoin transactions are traceable by the IRS and whether the IRS can track crypto in 2023?
 You've come to the right place.
-In this guide we're looking at whether cryptocurrencies can be tracked by the IRS, how the IRS track crypto, which crypto exchanges report to the IRS, which crypto exchanges don't report to the IRS and more.
+In this guide, we're looking at whether cryptocurrencies can be tracked by the IRS, how the IRS tracks crypto, which crypto exchanges report to the IRS, which crypto exchanges don't report to the IRS, and more.

 Is Bitcoin traceable by the IRS?